 Resident of Cardiology, Department of Cardiology, North Kargar St., Tehran Heart Center, Tehran, Iran.

-The Brugada-like ECG pattern is a transient condition which may be induced by number of conditions.
-In this case reported, a 53-year-old Iranian male patient, presented with 7-day history of fever, chills, headache and shortness of breath.
-At the time of presentation to the Emergency Department (ED), the patient was febrile with tachycardia, tachypnea, and oxygen (O2) saturation 75%.
+The Brugada-like Electrocardiogram (ECG) pattern is a transient condition which may be induced by number of conditions.
+In this case reported, a 53-year-old Iranian male patient, presented with seven-day history of fever, chills, headache and shortness of breath.
+At the time of presentation to the Emergency Department (ED), the patient was febrile with tachycardia, tachypnea, and oxygen (O2 ) saturation 75%.
 The chest radiograph showed a bilateral infiltration and positive result of Real Time Polymerase Chain Reaction (RT-PCR) confirmed the diagnosis of COVID-19 infection.
-He received Kaletra, Hydroxychloroquine, Azithromycin, Antibiotics, and Intravenous Immunoglobulin (IVIG).
+He received kaletra, hydroxychloroquine, azithromycin, antibiotics, and Intravenous Immunoglobulin (IVIG).
 The patients was intubated and underwent mechanical ventilation because of no improvement on the O2 saturation level.
-Fever subsided on 7th day and Hydroxychloroquine was stopped on 5th day.
-On the sixth day of hospital stay, Electrocardiogram (ECG) showed sinus tachycardia.
+Fever subsided on seventh day and hydroxychloroquine was stopped on fifth day.
+On the sixth day of hospital stay, ECG showed sinus tachycardia.
 Troponin-I- high sensitive was within normal range and Transthoracic Echocardiography (TTE) showed normal Ejection Fraction (EF).
-On 10th day, type I Brugada ECG pattern presented and regular ECG monitoring was recommended.
-Finally, after eleven-day hospital stay, the patient died due to bradycardia and asystole despite Cardiopulmonary Resuscitation (CPR).
-Thus, physicians should consider Brugada ECG pattern in the precordial leads (V1 to V3) of ECG among patients with COVID-19 infection beside regular QT interval monitoring.
+On 10th day, type I Brugada-ECG pattern presented and regular ECG monitoring was recommended.
+Finally, after 11-day hospital stay, the patient died due to bradycardia and asystole despite Cardiopulmonary Resuscitation (CPR).
+Thus, physicians should consider Brugada-ECG pattern in the pre-cordial leads (V1 to V3) of ECG among patients with COVID-19 infection beside regular QT interval monitoring.